-- 2.1 "meeting conducted under the auspices of Council" means a meeting of the kind described in section 131(1) of the Act, and includes a meeting referred to in Rule 1 of Chapter 6 (whether such a meeting is known as a 'Councillor Briefing' or by some other name); and - a member of a Delegated Committee includes a Councillor.
+- 1.1 "meeting conducted under the auspices of Council" means a meeting of the kind described in section 131(1) of the Act, and includes a meeting referred to in Rule 1 of Chapter 6 (whether such a meeting is known as a 'Councillor Briefing' or by some other name); and - 1.2 a member of a Delegated Committee includes a Councillor.

-3. Disclosure of a Conflict of Interest at a Council Meeting
+2. Disclosure of a Conflict of Interest at a Council meeting

-A Councillor who has a conflict of interest in a matter being considered at a Council meeting at which he or she:
+A Councillor who has a conflict of interest in a matter being considered at a Council meeting at which they:

-- 3.1 is present must disclose that conflict of interest by explaining the nature of the conflict of interest to those present at the Council meeting immediately before the matter is considered; or - 3.2 intends to be present must disclose that conflict of interest by providing to the Chief Executive Officer before the Council meeting commences a written notice: - 3.2.1 advising of the conflict of interest; - 3.2.2 explaining the nature of the conflict of interest; and - 3.2.3 detailing, if the nature of the conflict of interest involves a Councillor's relationship with or a gift from another person, the:

-name of the other person;

-nature of the relationship with that other person or the date of receipt, value and type of gift received from the other person; and nature of that other person's interest in the matter, and then immediately before the matter is considered at the meeting announcing to those present that he or she has a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule.
+- 2.1 are in attendance must disclose that conflict of interest by explaining the nature of the conflict of interest to those in attendance at the Council meeting immediately before the matter is considered; and indicating whether it is a general conflict of interest or a material conflict of interest; or - 2.2 intend to attend must disclose that conflict of interest by providing to the Chief Executive Officer before the Council meeting commences a written notice: - 2.1.1 advising of the conflict of interest; - 2.1.2 explaining the nature of the conflict of interest; and indicating whether it is a general conflict of interest or a material conflict of interest, and - 2.1.3 detailing, if the nature of the conflict of interest involves a Councillor's relationship with or a gift from another person, the: - a) name of the other person; - b) nature of the relationship with that other person or the date of receipt, value and type of gift received from the other person; and - c) nature of that other person's interest in the matter, and then immediately before the matter is considered at the meeting announcing to those in attendance that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-rule.